National · Law Firm PPC

 The keyword "personal injury lawyer" regularly clears $200+ per click in major metros.
 "Car accident attorney" often runs $150 to $400.
 That is not a bidding mistake.
 That is a symptom of case value: a signed PI case is worth tens of thousands of dollars in fees, so firms are rationally willing to pay hundreds of dollars for a single click.

-The response is not to run cheaper keywords.
+Your response is not to run cheaper keywords.
 Cheaper keywords convert worse.
-The response is to be more disciplined than every other firm in the auction: cleaner query control, sharper ad copy, faster intake response, and landing pages built specifically for the practice area, so the expensive click actually converts to a signed case.
+Your response is to be more disciplined than every other firm in the auction: cleaner query control, sharper ad copy, faster intake response, and landing pages built specifically for the practice area, so the expensive click actually converts to a signed case.
+If you want the mechanics of the auction itself, read what Google Ads costs.

 The intake gap